 - Experimental, new semantic constructs could be made available to users through simple libraries, and when time has proven their usefulness, maybe they could be implemented natively, if needed.

 I'd be up for the task if there is enough interest -- what are people's thoughts on this?

-Updated by Txus (Josep M. Bach) over 4 years ago
+Updated by Txus (Josep M. Bach) almost 6 years ago

 Nobuyoshi Nakada wrote: